Skip to content

 As a general rule, Macs require less maintenance than PCs.
 At the same time, maintenance may be more complicated.

 Because Macs use high-quality hardware designed to work with macOS, Macs tend to be highly reliable and stable.
 However, should you need to repair a Mac, you might encounter more hurdles.
 AppleCare provides professional support during an initial period after purchase.
 Should you choose to continue coverage through AppleCare+, you’ll pay extra.
-Without AppleCare+, you’ll likely need to track down a third-party specialist should you encounter a problem with a machine.
+Without AppleCare+, you’ll likely need to track down a third-party specialist should you encounter a problem with an Apple computer.

 In contrast, PCs generally require more routine maintenance.
 However, many IT professionals can perform repairs in-house.
 Should you need outside support, virtually any computer repair shop should be able to provide it.

 Both Macs and PCs should also be updated regularly, which is easy with the right solution.
-MDM enables fast, efficient Apple updates, while PDQ Deploy and Inventory cover your Windows machine patching needs.
+Apple Business Manager (ABM) paired with a mobile device management solution, like SimpleMDM, enables fast, efficient Apple device updates.
+Meanwhile PDQ Deploy & Inventory and PDQ Connect cover your Windows machine patching needs.

 Macs